AI Product Descriptions: From Spec Sheet to Copy That Converts

 • Target audience (age, context of use, price sensitivity).

-• 1-2 sample descriptions you wish yours sounded like.
+• 1-2 sample descriptions whose voice you want to match.

 Copy-ready prompt